Businesses express concern about Lemon Avenue construction | Sarasota | Your Observer

 Pastry Art owner Chip Beeman has seen enough construction around downtown recently to know it negatively affects his business.

-That’s why, when he learned about a plan to renovate the streetscape along a stretch of Lemon Avenue, he was concerned about the project's timing.
+That’s why, when he learned about a plan to renovate the streetscape along a stretch of Lemon Avenue, he was concerned about the timing of the project.

 The city is preparing to revamp the segment of Lemon between Main Street and Pineapple Avenue early next year.
 Plans also include improvements to Paul Thorpe Park.
 The project will include street and intersection closures and is estimated to take seven to eight months.